Case Study: We Buy Houses Stockton Probate

 She lost her job.
 Not because of the house or those issues but because of downsizing at her company.
 All of a sudden the house that was the emotional burden now became a huge financial burden as well.
 It was the first time that she missed a months mortgage payment and now she didn’t know how she was going to make the next.
 She was panicked about how or if she could save it and the equity that was certainly in the house.

-Next came the county’s code enforcement officer, responding to neighbor complaints, that lead to code violations and fines and finally the the county health department posting notices on the house.
+Next came the county’s code enforcement officer, responding to neighbor complaints, that lead to code violations from the City of Stockton and fines and finally the county health department posting notices on the house.
 Next came vandalism from vagrants and squatters.
 The downhill roll of the snowball was gaining speed and growing and Judy could feel the weight crushing every aspect of her life.
 She was scared that she would lose the house and didn’t know where to turn.

 Judy just wanted to sell the house, but it was still in her mother name.
 Then the rude awakening… it is virtually impossible to sell a house without actually owning the house.
 You need to have the title in your name.
 To amplify matters, the estate required a Probate to determine the succession of ownership and that cost money too.
 There was no money.